-Entries for the 2018 Festival of Arts will be received beginning in the Fall of 2017
+Entries for the 2018 Festival of Arts will be received beginning January of 2018

 How to Enter